NanNMR/PythonSDK/README.md

 # USNAN SDK

 Python SDK for interacting with the USNAN API.
-See the full documentation at [ReadTheDocs](https://pythonsdk.readthedocs.io/en/latest/index.html).

 ## Installation